 Juleeta: Sounds good.
 Thank you for your guidance and experience here.
 To wrap it up, do you mind sharing any printed guidelines you use?

 Dr. Sue: No problem!
-I hope this helps your readers.
+I hope this helps.